BeneStrahm/pyLEK/sampleCode/gui/README.md

 5) Press "Promote" / "Anwenden"
 6) Rename the widget-object, hereinafter "MplWidget"

+You can easily create multiple widgets showing matplotlib-plots.
+They all (can) use the same class, since they are simply different objects of the same class.
+Just make sure that they have a unique object-name (E.g. here "MplWiget_left" and ".._right"), which you then use in your code (see also app_framework.py)

 ## Layouts
 The PyQt5 designer works with layouts.
 This will ensure that all your widgets will be displayed and resized properly when the form is previewed or used in an application.